-- The Group could face financial loss, disruption or damage to brand reputation arising from an attack on the Group's systems by criminals, foreign governments or hacktivists. - If the Group does not adequately protect customer and employee data, it could breach regulations and face penalties and loss of customer trust. - · Changes in working practices and environments for the Group's employees and third-party suppliers could result in new weaknesses in the cyber and data security control environment
+- The Group could face financial loss, disruption or damage to brand reputation arising from an attack on the Group's systems by criminals, foreign governments or hacktivists. - If the Group does not adequately protect customer and employee data, it could breach regulations and face penalties and loss of customer trust. - Changes in working practices and environments for the Group's employees and third-party suppliers could result in new weaknesses in the cyber and data security control environment.

 - The Group has a Board-approved cyber strategy that drives investment and operational planning. - A cyber risk management framework ensures the risk is reviewed across all operating companies. - The IAG Cyber Governance board assesses the portfolio of projects quarterly and each operating company reviews its own portfolio at least quarterly. - The IAG Chief Information, Procurement, Services and Innovation Officer (CIPSIO) provides assurance and expertise around strategy, policy, training and security operations for the Group. - Detection tools and monitoring are in place.
-The Group-wide security engineering and operations teams proactively seek to identify and respond to threats and vulnerabilities, including ongoing testing of the Group's defences. - External attack surface monitoring and threat intelligence is used to analyse cyber risks to the Group. - External benchmarking on cyber posture with independent assessment in the year by a specialist third party. - · Regular cyber awareness training run by the operating companies, including annual mandatory training on cyber risk and data protection for all staff. - Oversight of critical systems and suppliers to ensure that the Group understands the data it holds, that it is secure, and regulations are adhered to. - Data Protection Officers are in place in all operating companies, coordinated through a Group-wide Privacy Steering Group. - Working practices reviewed to ensure integrity of cyber and data security. - · All suppliers must adhere to IAG security requirements.
-A Group-wide third-party risk management process integrates cybersecurity due diligence into contracting processes to monitor supplier security performance. - · Security architecture team embedded into Datacentre migrations programmes. - Desktop and simulated exercises to test business response plans.
+The Group-wide security engineering and operations teams proactively seek to identify and respond to threats and vulnerabilities, including ongoing testing of the Group's defences. - External attack surface monitoring and threat intelligence is used to analyse cyber risks to the Group. - External benchmarking on cyber posture with independent assessment in the year by a specialist third party. - Regular cyber awareness training run by the operating companies, including annual mandatory training on cyber risk and data protection for all staff. - Oversight of critical systems and suppliers to ensure that the Group understands the data it holds, that it is secure, and regulations are adhered to. - Data Protection Officers are in place in all operating companies, coordinated through a Group-wide Privacy Steering Group. - Working practices reviewed to ensure integrity of cyber and data security. - All suppliers must adhere to IAG security requirements.
+A Group-wide third-party risk management process integrates cybersecurity due diligence into contracting processes to monitor supplier security performance. - Security architecture team embedded into Datacentre migrations programmes. - Desktop and simulated exercises to test business response plans.

-IT systems and IT infrastructure

-Chief Information, Procurement, Services and Innovation Officer Operating company CEOs

-Stakeholder impact Strategic imperatives 2023 2022 scenarios = = 3

-- IAG is dependent on IT systems for most key business processes.
-Increasingly, the integration within IAG's supply chain means that the Group is also dependent on the performance of suppliers' IT infrastructure, e.g. airport baggage operators. - Competitors and new entrants to the travel market may use digital tools, innovate or use Al and technology more effectively and disrupt the Group's business model.
+IT systems and IT infrastructure Risk trend Stakeholder Strategic Viability 2023 2022 impact imperatives scenarios Chief Information, Procurement, Services and Innovation Officer = -ふ 🏠 🏦 Operating company CEOs Strategic relevance Status The Group recognises the importance of technology to business IAG is dependent on IT systems for most key transformation and growth.
+The CIPSIO works with the Group's operating business processes.
+Increasingly, the integration companies to ensure appropriate prioritisation and investment in the Group's within IAG's supply chain means that the Group digital and IT transformation.
+Both are members of the IAG Management is also dependent on the performance of Committee. suppliers' IT infrastructure, e.g. airport baggage operators.

+· Competitors and new entrants to the travel market may use digital tools, innovate or use Al and technology more effectively and disrupt the Group's business model.